Yes they do. All the rclone commands (e.g.

 Sure!
 Rclone stores all of its config in a single file.
 If you want

---config flag which will tell you where it is.
+rclone config file which will tell you where

 See the remote setup docs for more info.